Domaine Geschickt – Introduction

 It is fresh, it is vibrant, it is almost dry, it has lots of energy, it has fine bubbles and it is very, very tasty.

-A cremant sparkling wine which is called double zero because, as Aurelie Fayolle explained to us it usually has zero sulphites and zero added sugar (dosage).
-It is an “assemblage” of four grape varieties, namely Chardonnay, Pinot Blanc, Pinot Auxerrois and Riesling.
+A crémant sparkling wine which is called double zero because, as Aurelie Fayolle explained to us it usually has zero sulphites and zero added sugar (dosage).
+It is an “assemblage” of two grape varieties this year (previously it has been four), namely Pinot Blanc and Pinot Auxerrois.
 The grapes were picked by hand then pressed slowly in a pneumatic press.

 The first fermentation was entirely with natural yeasts.
-The wine was then bottled for the second fermentation (where some juice from 2017 was added to kick off the fermentation in the bottle) and the wine was matured “sur latte” to gain extra complexity.
+The wine was then bottled for the second fermentation and the wine was matured “sur latte” to gain extra complexity.

 Geschickt Vin de France W.S.
 Riesling Pet-Nat 2017